JonathanReeve/sops/master-report.md

 There are two forms of harmful speech that are often left out of discussions of harmful speech.
 The first is self-directed harmful speech and the second is harmful speech expressed privately between a group of like-minded people where the target of the harmful speech is not a party to the discussion.
 Neither is easily categorized with other forms of harmful speech and they therefore need separate attention.

-- Harmful speech directed at one's self
+##### Harmful speech directed at one's self
-  - this includes online posts that depict eating disorders or suggest self-harm.
+Self-directed harmful speech includes online posts that depict eating disorders or suggest self-harm.
 It is infrequently included in discussion of harmful online behavior, but it is a serious issue that needs to be dealt with in a different way than outward oriented harmful speech.
-- Harmful speech between a group that does not include the target of the speech
+##### Harmful speech between a group that does not include the target of the speech

-  - An example of this could be a private message channel where racists exchange racist messages about a group of people who are not a part of the message channel.
-Upon first consideration this speech may seem more like thought than it does speech in the public realm, but such conversation can have real life consequences on the well being of those discussed such as in private [message forums where doxxing information is collected](https://theintercept.com/2017/09/06/how-right-wing-extremists-stalk-dox-and-harass-their-enemies/)
+ Harfmul speech between an "in-group" includes things like a private message channel where racists exchange racist messages about a group of people who are not a part of the message channel.
+Upon first consideration this speech may seem more like private thought than it does speech in the public realm (this is how some legal scholars frame it), but such conversation can have real life consequences on the well being of those discussed such as in private [message forums where doxxing information is collected](https://theintercept.com/2017/09/06/how-right-wing-extremists-stalk-dox-and-harass-their-enemies/)